Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_prod.rst

 primary web server, but it’s not recommended.*

-**Note:**\ *This is an example configuration that will map all http requests to the current server to MegaQC.
+**Note:**\ *This is an example configuration that will map all http requests to the current server to UltraQC.
 It will also not filter anything.
 Please consider your server security!*

 Update your apache configuration